Why Do Better Loss Functions Lead to Less Transferable Features?: Results

+Although losses that improve class separation lead to higher accuracy on the ImageNet validation set, the feature extractors they learn transfer worse to other tasks.
+Figure~\ref{fig:scatter}a plots mean linear transfer accuracy versus class separation for each of the losses we investigate.
+We observe a significant negative correlation (Spearman's $\rho = -0.93$, $p = 0.002$).
+Notably, vanilla softmax cross-entropy produces the least class separation and the most transferable features, whereas squared error produces much greater class separation than other losses and leads to much lower transfer performance.

-To confirm this relationship between class separation, ImageNet accuracy, and transfer, we trained models with cosine softmax with varying values of the temperature parameter $\tau$.\footnote{Training at low temperatures was unstable, so we scaled the loss by the temperature, which slightly worsened overall ImageNet accuracy.
-Relationships for temperatures >= 0.05 remain consistent without loss scaling.} As shown in Table~\ref{tab:temperature}, lower temperatures resulted in lower top-1 accuracies and worse class separation, and made the ImageNet classifier weights more difficult to recover.
-However, even though the lowest temperature achieved 2.7\% lower accuracy on ImageNet compared to higher temperatures, this lowest temperature yielded the better features for nearly all transfer datasets.
-Thus, $\tau$ controls a tradeoff between the generalizability of penultimate-layer features and the accuracy on the target dataset. \cutsectionup
+To confirm this relationship between class separation, ImageNet accuracy, and transfer, we trained models with cosine softmax with varying values of the temperature parameter $\tau$.\footnote{Training at $\tau < 0.05$ was unstable; we scale the loss by the $\tau$ to reduce the effect of $\tau$ on the size of the gradient WRT the correct class logit.
+Relationships for $\tau \geq$ 0.05 remain consistent without loss scaling.} As shown in Table~\ref{tab:temperature}, lower temperatures yield lower top-1 accuracies and worse class separation.
+However, even though the lowest temperature of $\tau = 0.01$ achieved 2.7\% lower accuracy on ImageNet than the best temperature, this lowest temperature gave the best features for nearly all transfer datasets.
+Thus, $\tau$ controls a tradeoff between the generalizability of penultimate-layer features and the accuracy on the target dataset.
+For $\tau \geq 0.04$, ImageNet accuracy saturates, but, as shown in Figure~\ref{fig:scatter}b, class separation continues to increase and transfer accuracy continues to decrease.

+Is there any situation where features with greater class separation could be beneficial for a downstream task?
+In Figure~\ref{fig:class_sep_imagenet}, we use $L^2$-regularized logistic regression to relearn the original 1000-way ImageNet classification head from penultimate layer representations of 40,000 examples from the ImageNet validation set.\footnote{We use this experimental setup to avoid training linear classifiers on examples that were also seen during pretraining.
+However, results are qualitatively similar if we train the linear classifier on a 50,046 example subset of the training set and test on the full validation set.} We find that features from networks trained with vanilla softmax loss perform \textit{worst}, whereas features from networks with greater class separation perform substantially better.
+Thus, it seems that representations with greater class separation are ``overfit,'' not to the pretraining datapoints, but to the pretraining \textit{classes}---they perform better for classifying these classes, but worse when the downstream task requires classifying different classes.